Madea

-Mabel Earlene "Madea" Simmons is a character created and portrayed by Tyler Perry.
-She is portrayed as a tough, street-smart elderly African-American woman.
+Mabel Earlene "Madea" Simmons, a.k.a.
+"Ma", is a character created and portrayed by Tyler Perry.
+She is presented as a tough, street-smart elderly Black American woman.

 Madea is based on Perry's mother and his aunt.
 In Perry's own words, Madea is "exactly the PG version of my mother and my aunt, and I loved having an opportunity to pay homage to them.
 She would beat the hell out of you but make sure the ambulance got there in time to make sure they could set your arm back because the love was there inside all of it."

-The Madea films and plays are comedies, but all contain serious themes and are intended to deliver moral messages about issues such as infidelity, spousal abuse and the consequences of one's actions.
+The Madea films and plays and stage plays feature several genres and themes.
 The character also appeared in sketches on The Tonight Show Starring Jimmy Fallon.

 Fictional biography

 Early years

 Madea was born in Greensburg, Louisiana on June 26, 1935, and raised in New Orleans, Louisiana, and it was confirmed in Boo 2!
 A Madea Halloween, when she went to a police station and saw her name on a wanted poster.

 In the title sequence to Madea Goes to Jail, her suspended driver's license indicates her birth date as April 26, 1962.